attachmentgenie/attachmentgenie-nabaztag/README.md

         $ sudo gem install nabaztag

-2. Install puppet-nabaztag as a module in your Puppet master's module path.
+2. Install attachmentgenie-nabaztag as a module in your Puppet master's module path.

 3. Update the `nabaztag_serial`, `nabaztag_token` variables in the